invok3/parmesan/README.md

 A cross-platform application architecture that uses **Flutter** as the front-end UI layer and **C++** as the high-performance back-end, connected via **Dart FFI** (Foreign Function Interface).

+This project demonstrates the pattern with a **Mandelbrot set fractal renderer** — Flutter handles the UI (zoom, pan, controls) while C++ does the heavy pixel computation.

 ## Architecture Overview

 ```